PersonalAlign: Hierarchical Implicit Intent Alignment for Personalized GUI Agent with Long-Term User-Centric Records: PersonalAlign Task Definition

 At a higher level, user may exhibit latent routines, requiring agents to incorporate current user state to provide proactive suggestions.
 By leveraging repetitive intents in historical records $\mathcal{H}$ under similar states, agents can proactively generate suggestions $I_t'$, even without user instructions, denoted as $I_\emptyset$.
 We formalize these three paradigms as:

-where the three formulations correspond to Reactive, Preference, and Routine alignment, respectively.
+where the three formulations correspond to Reactive, Preference, and Routine Intent alignment, respectively.
 The left side represents user inputs, while the right side denotes the historical interaction records $\mathcal{H}$ that the agent leverages.
-For PersonalAlign, we primarily focus on the latter two settings, where agent should learn to apply the user's long-term records as context to provide hierarchical personalized services to improve user trust and satisfaction in daily use.
-More discussion about personal agent settings is in Appendix \ref{sec:personal-setting}.
+For PersonalAlign, we primarily focus on the latter two settings, where the agent should learn to apply the user's long-term records as context to provide hierarchical personalized services to improve user trust and satisfaction in daily use.
+More discussions on diverse forms of personalized agents and their settings are provided in Appendix \ref{sec:personal-setting}.